-Endometriosis is a disorder where the tissue that lines the uterus (endometrium) grows in other places in the body.
+Endometriosis is a disorder where tissue similar to the tissue that lines the uterus (endometrium) grows in other places in the body.
 Its symptoms include things like:

 - painful periods